Our Trainings philosophy

 The primary skills endurance, force and speed skills are most important and in beginner triathletes, most time should be devoted to developing these skills.
 In more advanced athletes, one can start to work on developing the secondary skills (ref: The Triathlete´s Training Bible by Joe Friel).

-At Sun Tri Sports, we, therefore, start our coaching trajectory with questionnaires and a meeting to discuss your goals and your training background.
+At Sun Tri Sports, we, therefore, start our (online) coaching trajectory with questionnaires and a meeting or call to discuss your goals and your training background.
 We then know which skills are important and which of these skills need more development.
 From there we sketch a training programme.
 A programme that is increasingly overloading you is giving you just the right amount of rest and specific without being boring.
 After that, it’s up to you to do the training – but regular adjustments and contact with the coach will help stay motivated and on the right track – the road to success!